nabeelvalley/docs/src/content/docs/blockchain/ibmblockchainvscode.md

 subtitle: Using the VSCode Extension for Interacting with a Blockchain
 ---

----
-published: true
-title: IBM Cloud VSCode Blockchain Extension
-subtitle: Using the VSCode Extension for Interacting with a Blockchain
----

 > Note: Just use Ubuntu, you shouldn't run into all the build issues that you will with Windows for Node

 # VSCode Extension